 There are many aspects to care and the decisions parents need to make are difficult, as every child will experience symptoms differently.
-The level of care provided must be decided by the parents and the child’s physicians, and can change depending on circumstances and the goal of the supportive care.
+The level of care provided must be decided by one of the child’s physicians, and can change depending on circumstances and the goal of the supportive care.
 Be sure to contact your physician if you have questions about appropriate care options.1

 Respiratory care is a central focus in spinal muscular atrophy.
 Muscle weakness in the chest can interfere with the ability to breathe or cough effectively and increases the risk of an infection.
 Respiratory care options can involve noninvasive or invasive techniques.2